Skip to main content Skip to main navigation Skip to footer content

 You'll learn:

-• Web essentials like HTML and CSS
+• Website design using HTML and CSS

-• Build smartphone apps using Android Studio IDE
+• Build smartphone apps using Android Studio

 • Understand workflows and applications used by industry professionals